Why So Many Media Companies Are on the Brink of Disaster

 This reality would be troubling even if online publishing were a static business.
 But employment in “internet publishing and broadcast,” the government’s best approximation for online media, has grown by more than 100,000 people in the last decade.
 As a result, there are too many writers and publications saying the exact same thing—oops, Josh Marshall at TPM already said that—competing for a limited supply of advertising.
 As a result, digital media’s appetite for ads has grown faster than the digital-ad pie.

 This is not the same as saying that publishers should just give up on advertising.
 Without it, The Atlantic might not exist.
-Neither would most newspapers.
-According to its SEC filing, The New York Times’ ad revenue is still 40 percent greater than its overall spending on wages and benefits.
-Advertising has been a critical feature of a healthy news business for at least 150 years, since Benjamin Day invented the penny press, and its centrality to the news business isn’t disappearing, just dissipating.
+Neither would most newspapers.* Advertising has been a critical feature of a healthy news business for at least 150 years, since Benjamin Day invented the penny press, and its centrality to the news business isn’t disappearing, just dissipating.

 2. Media companies accepted VC money.
 Now they’re accepting VC reality.